Akshitha483/WhatsAppWeb/README.md

 # WhatsAppWeb
-Click the link to open the hosted github page https://akshitha483.github.io/MyWhatsApp/
+Click on the link to open the hosted github page https://akshitha483.github.io/MyWhatsApp/